ananthsd/WizardSpaceBattleApp/README.md

 # Wizard Space Battle(Android SDK 16+)
 This is the android app version of Wizard Space Battle.
+You can download it [here](https://play.google.com/store/apps/details?id=com.dandibhotla.ananth.wizardspacebattleapp).
 The desktop version is also written in Java.
 You can find it [here](https://github.com/Thedarkbobman/WizardSpaceBattle).

 ## What is this?
 Two people play on the same device, and each player controls a wizard that shoots a laser.